predibase/llm_distillation_playbook/README.md

 <p align="center" ><i>Illustration of model distillation. <a href=https://magazine.sebastianraschka.com/p/research-papers-in-november-2023>Image source</a>.</i></p>

-**Model distillation** enables the refinement and compression of large language models into more manageable, cost-effective versions without significant loss in performance.
+**Model distillation** enables the refinement and compression of large language models into more manageable, cost-effective versions without a significant loss in performance.

-**Large Language Models (LLMs)**: Advanced AI models trained on vast amounts of text data like [ChatGPT](https://chat.openai.com/).
+**Large Language Models (LLMs)**: Advanced AI models (see [full list](https://github.com/Hannibal046/Awesome-LLM)) trained on vast amounts of text data.
 They seem to have a deep understanding of language, and can be trained to follow instructions or other tasks involving text.

-**Teacher Model**: A capable larger model we aim to transfer to the smaller model.
+**Teacher Model**: A capable larger model that we aim to transfer to the smaller model.

 **Student Model**: The smaller model that the teacher model is distilled into.